 At the Dawn of New Discoveries

-Ready to understand the full immunologic, developmental and nutritional benefits of breast milk?
+Ready to understand the full immunologic, developmental and nutritional benefits of human milk?
 We are too.

 Human Milk Research Biorepository

-The Center for Better Beginnings actively recruits moms to donate breast milk to the Mommy’s Milk program.
-Staff work around the clock to collect samples from women across the United States, ensuring each donation is safely stored no matter if it is sent in by mail or collected in-person.
-With each two ounce breast milk donation, we can power fifteen innovative research studies!
+The Center for Better Beginnings actively recruits people who are lactating to donate human milk to the Mommy’s Milk program.
+Staff work around the clock to collect samples from people across the United States, ensuring each donation is safely stored no matter if it is sent in by mail or collected in-person.
+With each two ounce human milk donation, we can power fifteen innovative research studies!

 Want to contribute to liquid gold discoveries?
-Submit your contact information to learn more about donating your breast milk to research!
+Submit your contact information to learn more about donating your human milk to research!